P1kachu/v0lt/README.md

 Nothing to do with Gallopsled.
 It's a toy toolkit, with small but specific utils only.

+This project is not maintained anymore, since the utils themselves are small enough to work almost all the time without the need of maintaining anything.
+Feel free to submit PRs if you want however :)

 ## Requirements and Installation
 #### Dependencies:
 * Libmagic